nanocosmos/documentation/docs/nanoplayer/nanoplayer_release_history.md

 ### HIGHLY RECOMMENDED

-This version contains improved connectivity and latency for iOS 11 compared to iOS 10, and a workaround for an internal iOS11 system issue.
+This version contains improved connectivity and latency htmlFor iOS 11 compared to iOS 10, and a workaround htmlFor an internal iOS11 system issue.
-It is highly recommended to use this version to avoid potentially higher network load and degraded user experience for iOS 11 users.
+It is highly recommended to use this version to avoid potentially higher network load and degraded user experience htmlFor iOS 11 users.

 ### **Changelog**

 ### Improved

-- connectivity and latency for iOS 11
+- connectivity and latency htmlFor iOS 11

 ## **[3.3.4]**

 ### **Release Notes**

-This version includes a fix for the muted state of the player, if the player will be set up muted.
+This version includes a fix htmlFor the muted state of the player, if the player will be set up muted.
 The state wasn't changed and no event was fired.
 Now the 'onMuted' event fires immediately with the setuo promise.

 ### **Changelog**